MSRevive/MasterSwordRebirth/ANGELSCRIPT_API_REFERENCE.md

 - **1.4**: Refactored client-side classes to use inheritance hierarchies using asbind20's `.base<>()` feature:
   - CClientEffect base class for effects (CTempEntity, CDynamicLight, CBeam)
   - CLocalPlayer now inherits from CClientEntity, gaining all entity query methods
+- **1.5**: Added comprehensive VGUI (Valve GUI) system for client-side custom UI creation:
+  - VGUIPanel base class for all UI elements
+  - VGUIFrame for windowed interfaces
+  - VGUIButton with callback support
+  - VGUILabel for text display
+  - VGUITextEntry for user input
+  - VGUIImagePanel for image display
+  - Factory functions and complete usage examples